-Attachment G – Certificate of Firm Status
+Attachment G5 – Certificate of Firm Status

 The Bidder shall attach either a copy of the Certificate of Status issued by California’s Office of the Secretary of State, or a copy of the firm’s active on-line status information downloaded from the California Business Portal Website.
 If the required documentation cannot be supplied, the Contractor must document an explanation.